 So, as a business and online shop owner, how should you use it?

-This post may contain affiliate links, which means I may earn a small commission if you make a purchase through one of my links.
-I only recommend tools + resources I love and use myself.
-Thanks for your trust + support of The Shop Files!
+This post contains affiliate links, which means I may earn a small commission if you make a purchase.
+I only recommend products I love + trust; and appreciate your support of The Shop Files!

 How to Use Instagram Stories for Business: Online Shop Owners

-- Don’t go crazy and feel you need to develop this huge strategy.
-They’re all only live for 24 hours – keep that in mind and have a little fun (while still being profesh).
+- Don’t go crazy and feel you need to develop this huge strategy; but DO post intentionally.
+They’re all only live for 24 hours (unless you add to your ‘highlights’ section), so feel free to have a little fun -while still being profesh.

 - Take advantage of the ‘real time’ feeling (can’t schedule in advance) and truly share behind the scenes or fun updates.
 There is the option to upload a photo (which I review in ‘how to add’ below), but I’d personally stay away from that and give this feature it’s own “unfiltered” feel.